cloudfoundry-incubator/quarks-operator/docs/controllers/boshdeployment.md

 ### **_Generate Variables Controller_**

 ![generate-variable-controller-flow](quarks_gvariablecontroller_flow.png)
+*Fig. 3: The Generated Variables controller*

-This is the controller that is responsible of auto-generating certificates, passwords and other secrets declared in the manifest.
-In other words, it translates all BOSH variables into customize Kubernetes primitive resources.
+This is the controller that is responsible for auto-generating certificates, passwords and other secrets declared in the manifest.
+In other words, it translates all BOSH variables into custom Kubernetes primitive resources.
 It does this with the help of `ExtendedSecrets`.
-It watches the `.with-ops` secret, get the list of BOSH variables and triggers the generation of `ExtendedSecrets` per item in that list.
+It watches the `.with-ops` secret, retrieves the list of BOSH variables and triggers the generation of `ExtendedSecrets` per item in that list.

 #### Watches in GV controller